Explore how we'll deliver the strategy

 Steering Group minutes March 2024

-Scotland’s Historic Environment Forum is where leaders and policymakers from the historic environment and other relevant sectors come together to take stock, discuss emerging and future issues, and set the strategic direction for the year.
+Scotland’s Historic Environment Forum is where leaders and policymakers from the historic environment and adjacent sectors come together to take stock, discuss emerging and future issues, and set the strategic direction for the year.

-You can find out more about Scotland’s Historic Environment Forum (SHEF) 2025 by reading the post-event report or by watching a recording of four plenary speeches.
+You can find out more about Scotland’s Historic Environment Forum (SHEF) 2026 by reading the post-event report.

 We welcome organisations, networks, and individuals to signal where they could be involved in delivering or supporting this mission.